- Military Heritage

 Montford Point Marine Memorial

-The Montford Point Marine Memorial is located near the entrance to downtown Jacksonville at Montford Landing Road.
-The memorial is part of the Lejeune Memorial Gardens which includes the Beirut Memorial, 9/11 Beam, Vietnam Veterans Memorial and the Museum of the Marine (under construction in 2016).
+The Montford Point Marine Memorial is located near the entrance to downtown Jacksonville at 109 Montford Landing Road.
+The memorial is part of the Lejeune Memorial Gardens which includes the Beirut Memorial, 9/11 Memorial Beam, Vietnam Veterans Memorial and the Eagle, Globe and Anchor reflective pool.
 Lejeune Memorial Gardens is free and open to the public.